UofT-DSI/stat_gen/03_instructional_team/markdown_slides/slides_01.md

 ![bg right:35% w:400](./images/gene2.png)

 ---
-# Genetic Markers

-## Polymorphism
-- A polymorphism is a part of DNA that can **differ between individuals**.
-- These variations come from **mutations** that happened over long periods of human history.

-## Alleles
-- The different versions (or "states") of a polymorphism are called alleles.

----

 ## Finding a gene is like finding the correct address of a house in Canada
 - Chromosomes are like Provinces